Winstars-Technology-LLC/movie-ads-creator/README.md

 - To stop the application you need to stop the logs recording and Docker container.
 Press CTRL+С from the terminal window, then type the following: ```sudo docker container stop dock```;

-- Every time when you want to use the application from the terminal window move to the **movie-ads-creator** folder and type ```bash run.sh```.
+- Every time when you want to use the application from the terminal window move to the **movie_ads_creator** folder and type ```bash run.sh```.
 Do not forget to follow this link after the application started: http://0.0.0.0:80/.
 To stop the application repeat the step below;

 - The application runs unit tests every time when developer makes changes in code and commits them to the GitHub repository.
 This opportunity is realized with Git hooks.
 If you want to create Git hooks do the following:
 - Create directory for scripts in Git repository: ```mkdir scripts```.